BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   addition of uniques/pearls/seraphs into the legendary pool (though I went about it slightly differently)

-I'd also like to thank the fine folks in Shadow's Evil Hideout #borderlands-modding Discord channel for putting up with all my noobish questions when I was first getting started with BL2 modding.
+I'd also like to thank the fine folks in Shadow's Evil Hideout #bl-modding Discord channel for putting up with all my noobish questions when I was first getting started with BL2 modding.